MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/deploying-your-application.md

 > Install the RMS Client 2.1 without requiring administrative privileges to the machine

-In order for your end-user to take advantage of Azure Rights Management services, you must deploy the *Online Services Sign-in Assistant (SIA)*.
-As the application developer, you do not know whether the end-user will use RMS (on premises) or Azure Rights Management services (cloud service).
+In order for your end-user to take advantage of Information Protection services, you must deploy the *Online Services Sign-in Assistant (SIA)*.
+As the application developer, you do not know whether the end-user will use Information Protection through RMS (on premises) or through Azure Information Protection.

 > [!IMPORTANT]